Loading...

 Portion Control

-Reduce the portion size of chapati and whole egg you consume to minimize the glucose spike.
+Reduce the portion size of chapati and eggs you consume in one meal to help manage the glucose response.

 healthspan-mbl